scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 the Fisher information may also be written as”

 .. math::
+   :label: eq-fisher

    \mathcal{I}(\theta) = - \operatorname{E}
      \left[\left. \frac{\partial^2}{\partial\theta^2} \log
          p(X;\theta)\right|\theta \right].

-Thus if the second derivative in is constant with respect to :math:`x` (As it would be for a Gaussian likelihood), then one may say that an experiment constrains uncertainty through its Fisher Information.
+Thus if the second derivative in Equation (:ref:`eq-fisher`) is constant with respect to :math:`x` (As it would be for a Gaussian likelihood), then one may say that an experiment constrains uncertainty through its Fisher Information.

 Iterative Optimization
 ----------------------

-We use the log of the a posteriori probability as the objective function.
+We maximize the *log* of the a posteriori probability as the objective function which is equivalent to :ref:`eq-map`.
 Dropping terms that don't depend on :math:`\theta`, we write the cost function as follows:

 .. math::
    :type: align